 Because of Flora’s amnesia, she is a very unreliable narrator.
 I love the suspense that comes along with these types of narrators, so I really enjoyed Flora’s character.
 She is also so determined to find Drake and hopefully remember more about herself, which I admired.
 I really sympathized with Flora because of her inability to make memories, but also because others know more about her than she does.
 I can’t imagine a life that resets every day, but Flora is good at enduring that and staying strong.
 Her personal motto is “Be brave,” and she definitely abides by it during her adventures.

 Another aspect of the book that I adored is the bond between Flora’s brother, Jacob, and herself.
 Jacob is the ideal brother.
 He is living in another country, but is still so supportive.
 He is patient with Flora when she forgets who she is and is protective of her despite being severely ill himself.
 I can’t say much else about Jacob’s efforts to help Flora for fear of spoilers, but prepare yourselves for a super emotional ending.

-The One Memory of Flora Banks is a story about a girl with amnesia.
+The One Memory of Flora Banks by Emily Barr is a story about a girl with amnesia.
 The main character is brave and creates so much suspense.
 I loved the strong relationship between Flora and her brother, as well.
 This is such an incredible novel that I would definitely recommend, even if it is a bit of a tear-jerker.